Old Rocks, New Limits: Excavated Ancient Mica Searches For Dark Matter: High Mass Dark Matter Sensitivity from the Mica WIMP Search

-Now that our dark matter models, Earth geometry, and scattering lengths are defined, we are ready to detail the procedure used to set 90\% confidence exclusions on high mass dark matter scattering.
-Our method utilizes a Monte Carlo sampling of dark matter trajectories through the mica and Earth overburden.
-Using one of the dark matter cross-section models listed in Eqs.~\eqref{eq:sigmaChiN}-\eqref{eq:sigmaChiNSDn}, we fix the dark matter cross-section, and using Eq.~\eqref{eq:tau} and \eqref{eq:tauAv2}, we sample events to find whether a candidate dark matter traversal scatters against some nucleus $A$ in the mica.
-In the event of a dark matter recoil over the $L_x=5$ nm traversal length, we randomly choose $\theta_{cm}$ and find the dark matter particle's kinetic energy $E_\chi$ after moving through the Earth overburden, using the process described in Sec. \ref{sec:anmica}.
+In further detail, our method for finding dark matter-nuclear cross-section exclusions at high utilizes a Monte Carlo sampling of dark matter trajectories through the mica and Earth overburden.
+Using one of the dark matter cross-section models listed in Eqs.~\eqref{eq:sigmaChiN}-\eqref{eq:sigmaChiNSDn}, we fix the dark matter cross-section, and using Eq.~\eqref{eq:tau}, we sample events to find whether a candidate dark matter traversal scatters against some nucleus $A$ as it moves through the mica.
+In the event of a dark matter recoil over the $L_s^{(A)}$ effective traversal length, we randomly choose $\theta_{cm}$ and find the corresponding dark matter particle kinetic energy $E_\chi$ after the dark matter has moved through the Earth overburden, using the process described in Sec. \ref{sec:anmica}.
 We then obtain the energy deposited into the nucleus as a result of this scatter using Eq.~\eqref{eq:Edep}.
-If this energy exceeds the threshold energy, $E_{th}^{(A)}$, then this particle has deposited enough energy to leave a track in the mica.
-Ref. \cite{SnowdenIfft:1995ke} found that $E_{th}^{(A)}\sim$ keV/amu, which we use as the threshold energy for mica nuclear scattering for the mica elements studied (O, Al, Si, K).
+If this energy exceeds a threshold energy, $E_{th}^{(A)} = 100$ eV, then this particle has deposited enough energy to leave a track in the mica\footnote{In point of fact, 100 eV is probably not enough energy to leave a detectable defect in the mica, given calibration performed in \cite{SNOWDENIFFT1995247}.
+However, the aim of this analysis is to produce a conservative estimate of the high cross-section limit of the bounds obtained in \cite{SnowdenIfft:1995ke}.
+We have purposefully chosen a low threshold because our analysis effectively vetoes dark matter which scatters multiple times in the detector above threshold, since these particles could have left more track etch damage in the mica than was predicted for single-scatter dark matter in \cite{SnowdenIfft:1995ke}.}.
+We use 100 eV as the lowest possible threshold energy for scattering with mica nuclei, since this is the binding energy of silicon dioxide \cite{2012arXiv1210.0038T}.
+However, we have verified that varying this threshold between $10$ eV and 1 keV, does not materially affect the high mass, high cross-section bound dark matter bound - in practice the cross-section bound varies by less than 10\% with an order-of-magnitude variation in threshold around 100 eV.
 Using this method, we can determine what fraction of incident heavy dark matter particles would have left a nuclear recoil track in the mica.
 More specifically, after sampling enough events, we can determine for what cross-section, detectable track would have been left in the \cite{SnowdenIfft:1995ke} mica data more than 90\% of the time.
-However when setting bounds, we must pay attention to the fact that if the dark matter scattered more than once and left damage resulting in a $\gtrsim 6$ nm etched pit, this would not have been detected by \cite{SnowdenIfft:1995ke}, which only searched for single-recoil dark matter events.
-Also, it should be noted that the nuclear scattering damage model developed in Ref. \cite{SNOWDENIFFT1995247} indicates that scattering energies of $\sim$keV/amu should have a $\mathcal{O}(1\%)$ chance of creating a detectable track in all elements of interest, which is the value we use in this work.
+However when setting bounds, we must pay attention to the fact that if the dark matter scattered more than once and left damage resulting in a $\gtrsim 6$ nm etched pit, this would not have been detected by \cite{SnowdenIfft:1995ke}, which only searched for single-scatter dark matter events.
 From the preceding discussion is it clear that the bound on high mass dark matter depends on a number of probabilities, listed in Table \ref{tab:Probs}.

 We note that in this high mass analysis, we are assuming that if dark matter scatters multiple times within the mica, it suffers negligible kinetic energy loss.
 This is a reasonable assumption because the fraction of the dark matter's initial kinetic energy lost in each scatter is $\sim m_\chi/ m_A$, so after at most a few scatters along the mica detection length $L_x$, its kinetic energy should not change appreciably.
 With our probabilities laid out, we can explicitly define the probability that traversing heavy dark matter particles are not detected,